-SPRINGFIELD Courtney Llewellyn, wife and alleged co-conspirator of convicted former East Longmeadow Selectman Enrico “Jack” Villamaino, will enter a guilty plea for her part in a voter fraud scheme by next week.
+SPRINGFIELD – Courtney Llewellyn, wife and alleged co-conspirator of convicted former East Longmeadow Selectman Enrico “Jack” Villamaino, will enter a guilty plea for her part in a voter fraud scheme next week.

-Llewellyn previously pled not guilty to 58 counts, including attempt to illegally vote absentee, forgery, perjury, conspiracy to commit illegal voting, conspiracy to commit an absentee voting violation, interfering with election officials, and larceny.
+Llewellyn originally pleaded not guilty to 58 counts, including attempt to illegally vote absentee, forgery, perjury, conspiracy to commit illegal voting, conspiracy to commit an absentee voting violation, interfering with election officials, and larceny.

 Villamaino pleaded guilty to 11 charges, including felony counts for perjury, forgery and conspiracy, on Aug.
 5. On Aug.
 7, he was sentenced by Judge Mary-Lou Rup to a 12-month split sentence.
 He is currently serving a four-month jail sentence at the Hampden County House of Corrections with the remaining eight months of his sentence suspended.
 He was also sentenced to a year of probation and his record will reflect felony convictions.

 District Attorney Mark Mastroianni said during Villamaino’s plea proceedings that Villamaino was the “mastermind” behind the scheme and Llewellyn’s actions were performed at his direction.

 Mastroianni had previously stated in court that she and Villamaino changed the voter registration statuses of more than 280 registered Democrats to unenrolled with the intention of taking out absentee ballots in their names and returning those ballots with votes for Villamaino in his GOP primary race against Longmeadow Selectman Marie Angelides for state representative of the Second Hampden District.

 Villamaino had previously lost to Angelides by approximately 280 votes in the September 2010 Republican primary for the same position.